WasmEdge/WasmEdge/docs/book/en/src/dev/rust/ssr.md

     }
 }
 ```
-File: `mime.rs`

-`mime.rs` is a map for assets' extension name and the Mime type.

 That's it!
-Now let's make a run.
-If you have tested the original example, you should have built the client WebAssembly:
+Now let's build and run the web application.
+If you have tested the original example, you probably have already built the client WebAssembly.

 ```bash
 cd client
 ./build-wasm.sh
 ```

-Then build and run the server:
+Next, build and run the server.

 ```bash
 cd ../server-wasmedge
 cargo build --target wasm32-wasi OUTPUT_CSS="$(pwd)/../client/build/app.css" wasmedge --dir /static:../client/build ../../../target/wasm32-wasi/debug/isomorphic-server-wasmedge.wasm
 ```

-Now navigate to `http://127.0.0.1:3000` you will see the application.
+Navigate to `http://127.0.0.1:3000` and you will see the web application in action.

-For convenience, you can collect the steps into the following shell script and set up the Cargo config:
+Furthermore, you can place all the steps into a shell script `../start-wasmedge.sh`.

 ```bash
 #!/bin/bash